gpatuwo/activated-railroad/README.md

 A `Route` object is basically a row in Rail's `rake routes` and, correspondingly, knows what path to match, what controller it belongs to and what controller method to run.

 `Router`'s job is to receive an HTTP Request and figure out which `Route` matches the requested path.
+After which it will instantiate the `Route`'s controller and run the correct method.

 ### Flash
 ### CSRF Protection